Fly roundtrip from Calgary to BC and Ontario for $115 or less starting next month | News

-Fly roundtrip from Calgary to BC and Ontario for $115 or less starting next month
+Fly roundtrip from BC to Calgary and Ontario for $104 starting next month

-COVID-19 continues to present a risk to public health.
-As recommended by health officials, if you choose to participate in events outside of your home, please adhere to COVID-19 health and safety measures, including proper physical distancing, mask-wearing, and frequent handwashing.
-Additionally, be aware that many businesses and events may be participating in the Restrictions Exemption Program and will require proof of vaccine or a negative, privately paid COVID-19 test.
-If you are sick, please stay home.

-Book a Canadian getaway for cheap this year, with flights from Calgary to destinations in Ontario and BC going for $115 or less.
+Book a Canadian getaway for cheap this year, with flights from Vancouver to destinations in Ontario and Alberta going for as low as $112.

 According to YYC Deals, there are plenty of low fares to be found as WestJet and Air Canada battle Flair Airlines and new low-cost carrier Lynx Air.

-Roundtrip flights can be booked for between $91 and $115 to Ontario and BC through WestJet in March, April, May, June, September, and October 2022.
+Roundtrip flights to Ontario and Alberta can be booked for between $104 and $158 through WestJet or Swoop in March, April, May, June, September, and October 2022.

-Roundtrip flights from Calgary to Toronto are currently available from $114, or, if you prefer to land outside of Ontario’s capital city, Calgary to Kitchener-Waterloo fares can be purchased for $98, to Hamilton for $109, or to Ottawa for $115.

-For those hoping to head to our westernmost province from Calgary, roundtrip flights to Vancouver are available from $112 right now.
+For those hoping to head to Alberta, roundtrip flights from Vancouver to Calgary are available from $112 right now.

+Roundtrip flights from Abbotsford to Kitchener are currently available from as low as $104 roundtrip.

 How to find and book these deals